Aspect ratio

 What is video resolution?

-The video aspect ratio and resolution are closely related.
+Resolution and the video aspect ratio are closely related.
 You get the resolution by multiplying width by height, and you get the aspect ratio by dividing width by height.
 If we use two numbers to calculate resolution, why do you only see resolution written as one number, such as 1080p?
 1080 refers to the number of horizontal pixels in the image, or the height.
 We usually use the height (the second number) when talking about resolution, so 720p would indicate an image has 720 horizontal pixels, and 4K would be an image with approximately 4,000 horizontal pixels (3,840 exactly).

 Using a higher resolution is almost always to your benefit — a higher resolution means a better-quality image.
 But there are times when a lower resolution is better, like if you need a smaller file size for your video or if you’re multistreaming to several platforms at once.